gordonwilliamsburg/gordonwilliamsburg/README.md

+**Introduction**
-🌟 As a polymath, I'm obsessed with philosophy, technology, art, and mathematics.
+As a polymath, I'm obsessed with philosophy, technology, art, and mathematics.

 Grew up practicing art.

-Went to engineering and mathematics.
+Studied engineering and mathematics.

 Held some art exhibitions in the past then started fashion design on the side.

 Worked as a Lead Data Scientist solving the most challenging problems in the industry: Vehicle routing, dynamic pricing, disease modelling, digital sensing.

 Started and led the MLOps team in the company.

 Now full circle back to design and bringing the next generation of fashion to the world 🌍.

 **Academic Background**: